ck-zhang/px/docs/spec.md

   * `px why <package>`
   * `px why --issue <id>`

+### 4.6 Workspace-aware routing (overview)

+You can keep the same top-level commands.
+Their **routing** now depends on whether a workspace root is found above CWD (§2.1, §5.11, §11.6):

+* If no workspace root applies → commands operate on the **project state machine** (§10).
+* If a workspace root applies and CWD is inside a member project → commands operate on the **workspace state machine** for deps/env, while still reading/writing that project’s manifest.
+* At the workspace root:

+  * `px sync` / `px update` / `px status` operate on the workspace state machine by default.

-There is **no** `px cache`, `px env`, `px lock`, or `px workspace` top-level command.
+You still do **not** expose `px workspace` as a separate top-level verb; “workspace” is a higher-level unit that reuses the existing command surface.
+There is also no `px cache`, `px env`, or `px lock` top-level command.

 ---

 ## 5. Command contracts (authoritative semantics)

-Command preconditions and end-states are defined against the canonical project states in [§10 Project state machine](#10-project-state-machine).
+Command preconditions and end-states are defined against the canonical project states in [§10 Project state machine](#10-project-state-machine) and, when routed via a workspace, the workspace states in §11.
 Per-command invariants are summarized in the table in §10.8.

 ### 5.1 `px init`